ouspg/ouspg-open/about/README.md

    virtual private networks (SSL VPNs), network appliances and wide variety of client side software

-# Careers
+# Life after OUSPG

 OUSPG has employed over 30 persons over the course of 20 years.
-It has been the stepping-stone for many careers which have influenced who the world looks at security and tech in general.
+It has been the stepping-stone for many careers which have influenced how the world looks at security and tech in general.

- * Founders of an international thought-leader company, making security testing a standard practice, not only in IT, but also medical, automotive, industry control systems and other
+ * Co-founder of an international thought-leader company, making security testing a standard practice, not only in IT, but also medical, automotive, industry control systems and other

- * Founders of an international though-leader company, impacting on how many nations approach national cyber security
+ * Co-founders of another though-leader company, impacting on how many nations approach national cyber security

  * Employees targeted by the head-hunters of world-famous companies, such as Google and Microsoft

- * A cyber defender in a senior technical role at a national cyber security centre - also advising other nations.
+ * A cyber defender in a senior specialist role at a national cyber security centre - also advising other nations.
 ![National cyber defender in action - protecting his own country and helping others](defender.png)

+ * International man of mystery living in US.
+Charms with his curly hair and has helped the biggest telcos, as well as their network equipment vendors, to improve the resiliency and security readiness of their networks.
+He drives Audi, a laptop on his hand and green card in his back pocket, and breaks everything he connects to.